crystal-lang/crystal/_gitbook/syntax_and_semantics/macro_methods.md

   def stringify; end

   # Returns a BoolLiteral whose value is true if this node
-  # is equal to the other node
+  # is equal to the other node.
   def ==(other); end

   # Returns a BoolLiteral whose value is true if this node
-  # is not equal to the other node
+  # is not equal to the other node.
   def !=(other); end

-  # Returns a BoolLiteral that is true when this ASTNode
+  # Returns a BoolLiteral whose value is true when this
-  # is truthy.
-Falsey AST nodes are just NilLiteral or
+  # ASTNode is truthy.
+Falsey AST nodes are just NilLiteral
-  # a BoolLiteral with a false value: every other ASTNode
+  # or a BoolLiteral with a false value: every other ASTNode
   # is truthy.
   def !; end
 end